eosnetworkfoundation/grant-framework/applications/rosetta-api-server.md

 ## Development Status

-7 developers (1 FE, 1 data, 5 BE & system) and 1 product designer are working in DELIGHT LABS.
-We had full experience in Cosmos SDK projects - both of validation & dApp building.
-Especially, we validate 10+ projects including Terra classic, Terra 2.0, ORBS, Xpla, Oasis protocol, Fetch.ai, Findora, Casperlabs, SSV, Rizon, Medibloc, and so on, and we build & operate 1st dApp and AMM DEX - Terraswap on both of Terra classic & 2.0.
+7 developers (1 FE, 1 data, 5 BE & system) and 1 product designer are working at DELIGHT LABS.
+We have full experience in Cosmos SDK projects - both validation & dApp building.
+Especially, we validate 10+ projects, including Terra classic, Terra 2.0, ORBS, Xpla, Oasis protocol, Fetch.ai, Findora, Casperlabs, SSV, Rizon, Medibloc, and so on, and we build & operate 1st dApp and AMM DEX - Terraswap on both of Terra classic & 2.0.

-As like mentioned above, our team has enough experience in blochchain industry, and now we start to expand our area to Antelope(and come back to our homeland).
-With not only our blockchain core experience but also enough knowledge in CS background, we will contribute and build strong basis on Antelope ecosystem.
+As mentioned above, we have enough experience in the blockchain industry, and now we have started to expand our area to Antelope, which is our homeland.
+With not only our blockchain core experience but also enough knowledge in CS background, we will contribute to and build a strong basis on the Antelope ecosystem.

 - Twitter: [https://twitter.com/delightlabs_io](https://twitter.com/delightlabs_io)